Getting Started with halomod

 takahashi : bool

-Whether to use updated HALOFIT coefficients from Takahashi+12
+Whether to use updated HALOFIT coefficients from Takahashi+12.

 growth_model : `hmf.growth_factor._GrowthFactor` subclass